-During home games at U.S. Bank Stadium, the Vikings sound a Gjallarhorn — a mythical Norse horn — after big plays or scores.
+During home games at U.S. Bank Stadium, the Vikings sound a Gjallarhorn — a mythical Norse horn — to announce the start of each home game.

 U.S. Bank Stadium

 The Minnesota Vikings made their NFL debut in 1961, defeating the Chicago Bears, 37-13.

 The Vikings won the last NFL Championship (1969) before the NFL-AFL merger, defeating the Cleveland Browns, 27-7.

 When Bud Grant took over the head coaching job in 1967, the Vikings became one of the juggernauts in the league.
 During his tenure from 1967-83, the Vikings won 11 division titles, and three NFC titles in 1973, 1974, and 1976.

 The Vikings appeared in four Super Bowls in the 1970s.

 From 2006-08, the Vikings had the number-one ranked run defense in the league – the first team since the 1970 AFL-NFL merger that a team held it for three consecutive years.

 Most Career Yards Rushing:Adrian Peterson, 11,747 (2007-16)

 Most Career Yards Passing:Fran Tarkenton, 33,098 (1961-66, 1972-78)